bsdfbenchmark/bbm/docs/source/precompute.rst

    auto [m, v] = bbm::pick<"valid", "value">(pc); // m = true, v = 0.330000

-Note that when using ``pick`` that the order of the names to lookup does not need to correspond to the order in the named tuple, nor does every name need to be retrieved.
+Note that when using ``pick``, the order of the names to lookup does not need to correspond to the order in the named tuple, nor does every name need to be retrieved.
 In general, named lookups (i.e., ``bbm::get`` and ``bbm::pick``) are preferred since they make it clear what is looked up, plus